 Assist a conservation commission's effort to ban the use of rodenticides in their town

 Provide compelling data on changing nesting seasons in our region for large scale conservation efforts

 Track historic and missing data of hibernating and maternity locations for local (imperiled) bat species

-Time and resources to perform research can be challenging, but partnerships, grants, and restricted funding has helped us create several research projects.
+Time and resources to perform research can be challenging, but partnerships, grants, and restricted funding has helped us collaborate on multiple research projects.
 These projects contribute to the greater wildlife medical care field, can improve patient care, and can help spread awareness or ultimately hopefully prevent injuries and illness to local wildlife at the hands of humans.
-Here are a few of our past and current projects.
+Here are a few of our ongoing research projects.

 REGIONAL NORTH AMERICAN PORCUPINE RESEARCH